Harsh-Devv/jobAnalysis/README.md

 ## Overview

-This project is the culmination of the **SQL for Data Analytics (Learn SQL in 4 Hours)** course by Luke Barousse.
-It dives into the 2023 tech job market to identify the most in-demand skills, highest-paying roles, and optimal skills to learn for Data Analysts.
+This project dives into the 2023 tech job market to identify the most in-demand skills, highest-paying roles, and optimal skills to learn for Data Analysts.

 The project queries a real-world relational database containing thousands of job postings, company details, and required skills.